chen-vv/tcp-over-udp/README.md

 ### Transfer test

-This tests the transfer of 4 different files using the implemented protocol.
-It tests a plain text file, a jpeg file, an mp3 file, and an mp4 file.
-It compares both the lenght and contents of the sent and received files.
+This tests the transfer of 3 different files using the implemented protocol.
+It tests a plain text file, a jpeg file, and an mp3 file.
+It compares both the length and contents of the sent and received files.

 To run the test: